-If a call doesn’t make sense, asks for money, or feels confusing, you can have a refusal script prepared ex, “I never send money or give out personal information over the phone.“ or simply hang up.
+If a call doesn’t make sense, asks for money, or feels confusing, you can have a refusal script prepared.
+For example, “I never send money or give out personal information over the phone.“ or simply hang up.

 Get Social Media Savvy

 Check your privacy settings and lock your posts down so only friends can see them.
 Never accept a friend request from someone you don’t know.

 Just as it is in person, there’s such a thing as oversharing on social media.
 The mass public doesn’t need to know your vacation plans, daily routine, or detailed personal information.
 So the posts asking for you to share “fun facts” and repost are collecting information scammers can use to guess your passwords and password hints.

 If you or someone you know has been the victim of fraud, report it to local law enforcement and the Federal Trade Commission.
-You’ll be taking a stand, and you might help prevent someone else from falling victim to the same scam.
+You’ll be taking a stand and might help prevent someone else from falling victim to the same scam.